sungfeichi/groove-node-vue/README.md

 # Groove-node-vue
 A project, can play songs, store and sort song in playlists, like a local version of common online music player, mainly inspired from Groove in win10, focuses on music play and playlist.

+This is a two-in-one project.

+Backend is a node server based on koa, program koa middlewares to handle requests, communicate between frontend and database.

+Frontend is a vite project based on vue3.
+Highly use of EventBus.
+Successfully use of ATC(asynchronous task component) based on promise, helps avoid callback hell, makes middle component no need to handle tasks in async process.

-This is a two-in-one project, backend is a node server based on koa and fontend base on vue.
-So it's recommended to separate it and use different ports in development, ie. backend uses port 3000 and vite listens port 8000.
+It's highly recommended to separate and use two different ports in development, ie. koa listens port 3000 and vite listens port 8000.

 ## Project setup
-Require node, npm, sqlite3 installed.
+Requires node, npm, sqlite3 installed.
 ```
 sqlite3 mp.db < mp.sql
 cd groove